toolkit-for-ynab/toolkit-for-ynab/sauce/README.md

 follow these stpes:

 1. Determine where your feature belongs in YNAB (budget/accounts/all pages)
-2. Create a sub-directorry in the proper `features/` directory.
+2. Create a sub-directorry in the proper `features/` sub-directory.
 3. Create an index.js file which has the following:
   <!-- spacing is intentionally weird here because of markdown -->
   ```javascript